-However, I find the traditional definition and ideas on what it means to be classy can be confusing.
-So I am here to hopefully explain once and for all, what it means to be classy.
+However, I find the traditional definition and ideas on what it means to be classy can cause us to focus a little too much on the external and superficial ways to be classy.

-Let’s re-define classy in a better way: a genuine, high value woman who holds herself and thinks of herself highly regardless of life circumstances, and despite what other people may think of her.
+So I am here to re-define classy in a better way.
+Here’s how I define it: classy means to be a genuine woman who is high value.
+She holds herself well and respects herself regardless of life circumstances, and despite what other people may think of her.

-It’s a slippery slope – once you start making mistakes, you might judge yourself, and if you’re unlucky, others might judge you, and your confidence starts to diminish – sending you in to deeper low self esteem or bad self image.
+It’s a slippery slope – once you start making mistakes, you might judge yourself, and if you’re unlucky, others might judge you, and your confidence starts to diminish – sending you into deeper low self esteem or bad self image.

 So it’s kind of like, once you start off being a mistake maker, or once you start off being (or feeling) low status, you feel worse and worse, and because you feel worse and worse, and you show up less classy.

 So the truth is – there are two aspects of being classy – there is the internal aspect and the external aspect.

 Strictly speaking, the external aspect has everything to do with how you show up, how you hold yourself and your habitual facial expressions, the way you walk, your posture and it’s also about how you dress.

 The internal aspect is the harder one to master because it takes bravery and it requires you to trust in the process.
 However, it’s the internal aspect that truly translates to the external aspect as well.